uselagoon/lagoon/docs/using_lagoon/graphql_api.md

 ## Connect to GraphQL API

-API interactions in Lagoon are done via GraphQL, and we suggest the [GraphiQL App](https://github.com/skevy/graphiql-app) to connect.
-In order to authenticate to the API, you also need a JWT \(JSON Web Token\) which will authenticate you against the API via your SSH public key.
+API interactions in Lagoon are done via GraphQL.
+In order to authenticate to the API, you need a JWT \(JSON Web Token\), which will authenticate you against the API via your SSH public key.

 To generate this token, use the remote shell via the `token` command: